My ‘Hunting Tree’ is Telling Me it’s Almost That Time of the Year

 Bugs appearing around the outside of your home.
 Asian Beatles swarming around.
 Now, it's the leaves on the trees here in Sioux Falls showing off with their color change before shedding leaves for the winter months.

-Wednesday afternoon, while I was home to let Molly the black lab out for a bit, I noticed that my hunting tree is just about all red.
+Thursday afternoon, while I was home to let Molly the black lab out for a bit, I noticed that my hunting tree is starting to turn red.
 For those of you that might not know what I mean when I say 'hunting tree' let me explain.

 The Blaze Autumn Maple we have in our front yard has served as my hunting calendar for the past 10 years.
 During the month of October, the countdown goes something like this.